 Tucker Carlson.
 What do we do if he's our next POTUS?
 Things can get worse.
 I mean, I try to remind myself that good things can happen.
 But with Tucker Carlson in charge?
 Nope, no they can't.

-Tucker for President would present a humorous conundrum for Faux News - once one of his own who became its sacrificial lamb - if it ever started to look like he could win the GOP primary - oh lordy....
+Tucker for President would present a humorous conundrum for Faux News - once one of their own who became its sacrificial lamb - if it ever started to look like he could win the GOP primary - oh lordy....

 I think this war opens up the very real possibility that Carlson campaigns for president on an anti-war platform, ha ha ha ha ha giddy laughter ... what is happening here?